YannickKae/Financial-Market-Regime-Classification/README.md

 ## Data

 From the [AQR Capital Management database](https://www.aqr.com/Insights/Datasets/Century-of-Factor-Premia-Monthly), we had access to monthly returns for both strategies dating back to 1926.
 Using this data, we extracted additional features, including rolling cumulative performance, volatility, and correlation.
-We supplemented this with key financial economic variables sourced from the FRED database.
+We supplemented this with key financial economic variables sourced from the [FRED database](https://stlouisfed.shinyapps.io/macro-snapshot/#financial).

-The data from these the latter varied in length, confronting us with a challenging trade-off - should we prioritize having more features or more historical data?
+The data from the latter varied in length, confronting us with a challenging trade-off - should we prioritize having more features or more historical data?
 To resolve this, we conducted a bootstrapping test.
-The purpose of this was to ascertain whether shorter feature time series were redundant (null hypothesis) and therefore could be discarded in favor of having more historical data.
+The purpose of this was to ascertain whether shorter feature time series were redundant (null hypothesis) and therefore could be discarded in favor of having more historical data, or not (alternative hypothesis).
 The null hat to be rejected multiple times.
 Consequently, we repeated the models' training and testing process multiple times, using different data sets along the described trade-off.

 This iterative approach gave us the opportunity to observe and understand how this trade-off played out in our specific case.